 I’ve been running this site for more than two years now and in that time I’ve been fortunate enough to enjoy some fantastic experiences in my pursuit of great whisky.
-One such occasion arrived during my recent visit to the Isle of Islay when I had a sneak peek at the site of the island’s ninth distillery.
+One such instance came during my recent visit to the Isle of Islay when I had a sneak peek at the site of the island’s ninth distillery.

 During my visit, the site was little more than a foundation, although we were informed by our welcoming and passionate host Bryony, that the concrete under our feet would eventually form the floor of the distillery itself, after it had been subjected to a little spit and polish.
 I confess to being more than a little chuffed with myself as I stood on the spot upon which the Stills would come to rest; on the very floor where a brand new chapter of Islay’s story will come into being.
 Already a little giddy, the icing was firmly put on the cake when I stepped into the future and, with the aid of a Virtual Reality kit, toured the distillery as though it had been completed.
 I suspect anyone’s first experience of VR would leave a lasting impression and it was certainly the case for me as I wandered between the washbacks and the stills, then lurched into a state of panic and disorientation as I somehow found myself atop a cask some 12 feet above the warehouse floor… As impressive as the technology was however, it remained firmly in the shadow of that staggeringly beautiful view that will bewitch distillery visitors for many years and decades to come.